 Sewing Hope is a practical project with far-reaching benefits for individuals involved.
 With the purpose of helping the women in refugee families be able to contribute to their household income, we have taken an indigenous hand-woven textile to sew into unique, well-made bags that appeal to a global market.

 Each jajim bag is unique and carries the name of the maker along with the message Dignity, Sustainability, and Future.
 The jajim bags represent the desire of the refugee women to look to their future with hope and determination.
-They symbolize a victory over oppression and conflict.
+They symbolise a victory over oppression and conflict.

 Piloted in January 2017 and managed and organized by experienced sewing volunteers from around the world, Sewing Hope employs 12 women in Baharka Camp, located 30 minutes outside Erbil, Iraqi Kurdistan.
 The sewing ladies receive a monthly income (Incentive) which not only enables them to contribute to their household resources, but also engenders self-esteem, a sense of accomplishment, fosters a commitment to be part of something worthwhile, and connects them to the world outside of their immediate environment.